Haoyu-Gao/Ethical-Document/README.md

 # Ethical-Document

-This is the replication package for "Documenting Ethical Considerations in Open Source AI Models", accepted by ESEM'24.
+This is the replication package for "Documenting Ethical Considerations in Open Source AI Models", accepted by 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM'24).

 ## Folder Walkthrough
 - `qualitative codes` contains our thematic analysis codes for documents from three data sources.